codacy/docs/docs/organizations/using-coding-standards.md

     ![Setting a coding standard as the default](images/coding-standard-set-default.png)

 ## Editing a coding standard {: id="editing"}

+!!! note
+    Any edits to the configurations of a coding standard are automatically applied from the next analysis of each associated repository.
+However, any edit to the configurations of an associated repository unassigns the coding standard from that repository.

 To edit an existing coding standard or change the repositories that follow that coding standard: